Project Description

 Studiopack Backpack Portfolios

 Before there was MacCase, there was Studiopack.
 I was teaching transportation design at Pratt Institute in Brooklyn, New York when I went to buy a backpack to transport my art supplies back and forth to class.
 A friend of mine from Detroit, ex-Ford designer Paul Snyder, was also in need of the same product.
-Together we sat down and drafted out the design for what became the original Studiopack.
-I wrote the patent which we received.
+Together, fueled by our passion for innovation, we sketched out the blueprint for what would become the groundbreaking Studiopack, earning us a coveted patent.
 I moved to Southern California and launched DesignStar.
-Within 2 years, the new line grew from a single backpack portfolio that held an 18 x 24 pad and all your art supplies to a line that was 10 products strong.
+In just two short years, what began as a single backpack portfolio evolved into a diverse line of ten exceptional products.
 I had made the transition from designer to entrepreneur.